• Menu

 💡 Practical information 💡

-The Colosseum is one of the most popular sites in Rome and the queues at the entrance to the monument can often be quite endless.
+The Colosseum is one of the most popular sites in Rome, and the queues can be overwhelming.
+Captain Ulysses highly recommends booking your tickets or guided tour in advance:

-Colosseum + Roman Forum + Palatine Hill combined skip-the-line ticket
+Colosseum + Roman Forum combo ticket

 Colosseum - Rome